quangtuyen88/tiber-challenge/README.md

 ## Take part in the challenge

-To take part, sign-up and set-up for on-chain engagement with the tasks.
-Submit transactions to take part in *Use-case Testing*.
-Run a validator node to take part in *Oracle Calibration Testing*.

-Participants are scored based on their on-chain performance.
-Scoring is detected by querying chain data associated with your registered participant address.
-See the individual task descriptions for detail on how to participate and score.
-See [Tiber Challenge Rewards](./README.md#tiber-challenge-rewards) for the incentive.

-You can sign-up, get setup and prepare for taking part in the *Piccadilly Tiber Challenge* now!
+You can sign-up, get setup and prepare for the *Piccadilly Tiber Challenge* now!

 Scoring for Tiber Challenge will begin 18<sup>th</sup> December at 12:00 UTC.
 So you have plenty of time to get ready to take part.
-There isn't a fixed end date yet.
 The challenge will run through into January and an end date will be announced after the New Year.
 To take part, just:

-- Sign up and set-up - see [Register and set-up](./README.md#register-and-set-up) on this page.
+- [Register and set-up](./README.md#register-and-set-up) for the *Piccadilly Tiber Challenge*
-- Take part - take part in use case and validator oracle testing tasks.
-See [Tiber Tasks](./README.md#tiber-tasks)
+- Take part in the [Tiber Tasks](./README.md#tiber-tasks) challenges
-- Connect with the community.
-Join the [Autonity Discord](https://discord.gg/autonity), the main social hub of the Autonity community, for discussions about the game and Autonity in general; and [follow](https://twitter.com/autonity_) the project on X (formerly Twitter&hellip;) so you don’t miss any key announcements!
+- Join the [Autonity Discord](https://discord.gg/autonity), the main social hub of the Autonity community, for discussions about the game and Autonity in general, and [follow](https://twitter.com/autonity_) the project on X (formerly Twitter&hellip;) so you don’t miss any key announcements!

 ---